 - Better Work Productivity

-Not only do 24/7 chairs offer workers health benefits, but, by reducing stress and distractions, they also make it easier to stay focused on the job.
+Not only do our ergonomic office chairs offer workers health benefits, but, by reducing stress and distractions, they also make it easier to stay focused on the job.

 Focused employees are more productive employees — better able to make quick responses and fewer mistakes.

 A common problem for managers is having no clear, strong sense of whether their employees are high-performing or not.

 Do the employees need an incentive to stay on track?
 Help them by offering goals that are achievable.